alfecjo/picodevfirmware/project011/mqtt/README.md

+## ⚠️ Important Note:
+You may need to adapt your CMakeLists.txt or build system based on your specific development environment.
+System-specific configurations (e.g., I2C bus, OLED wiring, SDK path) may require manual setup to ensure proper execution.

+---

-# Project: MQTT Monitoring with BitDogLab, Xeon Server (Ubuntu), and Tcpdump
+## Project: MQTT Monitoring with BitDogLab, Xeon Server (Ubuntu), and Tcpdump

 ## 📌 Overview